parodos-dev/parodos-dev.github.io/documentation/latest/gsg/ocp.md

 ```

 This will install all Parodos microservices on top of Openshift, where the
-deployment should looks like this:
+deployment should look like this:

 ```bash
 $ --> oc get deployments